 The FT said that at least 20% of a program’s alumni had to respond to its survey for the school to be included, with at least 20 completed responses.
 A total of 844 alumni completed the survey, a response rate of 35%.

-(See following page for table of ranked schools and comparison to U.S. News’ ranking)
+(See following page for table of online MBA rankings and comparison to U.S. News’ rankings)